xade93/thornote/README.md

 # ThorNotes

 ThorNotes is a bottom-screen notebook for Ayn Thor.
-The game, novel, or visual novel stays on the top screen; ThorNotes keeps screenshots, OCR notes, and offline English lookup below it.

-The design target is low idle cost and fast navigation under many captured entries.
+When playing information-heavy games there is a need to save screenshots as quick as possible, ideally OCR them into text, and fetch them quickly when such need occurs.
+This app achieves it, while aiming to keep resource usage low and workflow smooth.

 ## What Matters